Covid 19 really knows its way around a holiday calendar, doesn’t it?

 10. Revisit a celebration in January or at a safer time

 If you run out of time to arrange a covid-safe holiday party before the year wraps up, make sure you tell the team there’ll still be a celebration organised.

 Even if the party has to make its appearance in January or at another time, your team will be grateful you’re still placing value on making them feel appreciated for all their hard work.

 Keep spirits high

 It might not be the office Christmas party that you would have wanted, but we hope that one of our ideas can help you celebrate the festive season safely.
-If you’d like more information on how to keep workplace morale high during the wave of Omicron, read our blog here.
+If you’d like more information, be sure to read our blog on how to keep workplace morale high during the wave of Omicron.